ebarbudo/MappingSPSCGRA/README.md

 ## Overview

-This repository contains a software tool developed for the easy reuse of Software Programmable Streaming Coarse Grained Reconfigurable Architectures (SPS-CGRA).
+This repository contains a software tool developed for the easy reuse of Software Programmable Streaming Coarse-Grained Reconfigurable Architectures (SPS-CGRA).
 The complete overview is showed in the following figure